 Old value:: Smoking is legal outdoors and in private homes and clubs, but illegal indoors in all places of employment.

-Current: Smoking is legal everywhere, at the discretion of the property owner.
-However, service/employer property owners that allow smoking must provide a separate non-smoking section.
+Current: Smoking is legal everywhere, at the discretion of the property owner, but is illegal in government-owned buildings.

 Proposed: Smoking regulations are to be determined by local governments.

 These messages have been posted to debate on this bill:subscribe to this discussion - unsubscribe